michaelwsd/price-scout/README.md

 ### CSV Format for Batch Processing

-Your CSV file must contain either an `mpn` column:
+Your CSV file must contain an `mpn` column:

 ```csv
 mpn